benpolinsky/bp_custom_fields/README.md

 # BpCustomFields
 Now:
+1. options per specific field
+  - file: required types,
-1. options per specific field (file would set required types, time would set whether to include seconds, etc..)
+  - date, datetime, time would set whether to include seconds, etc..
+  - input ?
+  - textarea - rows
+  - video?
+  - editor: toobar: (none, simple, complex), rows
+  - image: restricted_types, sizes?
 (seeds)
-2. handle files
-3. How to handle default style... default theme, perhaps.
-4. Add Template more complex/Hierarchy fields
+2. Add Template more complex/Hierarchy fields
-5. audio (how are you handling this? - soundmanger?)
+3. audio (how are you handling this? - soundmanger?)
-6. errors and notifications
+4. errors and notifications
-7. editor?
+5. editor?
+6. How to handle default style... default theme, perhaps.

 There are a number of reasons why I've wanted to use some sort of custom fields in Rails applications: